CHHS Logo

 Preserving the History of Rosendale and the Natural Cement Industry

 The Widow Jane Mine and Snyder Estate are managed by the Century House Historical Society, a non-profit educational organization [NYS 501(c)(3)] whose mission is to preserve and interpret the history of the Rosendale Natural Cement industry.
 We advance our mission by establishing partnerships with artists, local government, business and academia to create meaningful programs, events, and opportunities.
-Many people are unaware that the Natural Cement indusry was centered in Rosendale and for approximately 100 years supplied the vast majority of cement to the United States, including for construction of landmarks such as the Brooklyn Bridge and base of the Statue of Liberty.
+Many people are unaware that the Natural Cement indusry was centered in Rosendale and for approximately 100 years supplied a good half of the cement used in the United States, including for construction of landmarks such as the Brooklyn Bridge and base of the Statue of Liberty.
 Read more on our main site.

 Board of Trustees